cpreid2/BlobMaker/README.md

 We are told to remain static,
 to stay within the lines.
 ***
-Blob Maker
-is a gift to the child
-I once was—
-and perhaps to the child within you.

-A thank-you
-to the creative coding community, who in my darkest times, offered me kindness.

-You reminded me
-it was okay
-to be fluid,
-and to explore without judgment.

-You saved me.
-***

 **May Blob Maker inspire you
 to push gently at your own edges,